docusealco/docuseal/docs/api/csharp.md

                   },
                   "file": {
                     "type": "string",
-                    "example": "base64",
+                    "examples": [
+                      "base64"
+                    ],
                     "format": "base64",
-                    "description": "Base64-encoded content of the DOCX file or downloadable file URL" },
+                    "description": "Base64-encoded content of the DOCX file or downloadable file URL."
+                  },
+                  "dynamic": {
+                    "type": "boolean",
+                    "description": "Set to `true` to make the document dynamic.
+When enabled, the DOCX document content can be edited or use [[variables]] in the template editor.", "default": false
+                  },
                   "fields": {
                     "description": "Fields are optional if you use {{...}} text tags to define fields in the document.",